The Clear Edge

 • ✓ Actions: Follow up on Client B payment, send annual offers

-Time required: 5 minutes weekly once the system is operational (15 minutes during the first month while building habits)
+Time required: 5 minutes a week once the system is running (15 minutes during the first month while you build the habit).

-Setup time: 5 minutes to create checklist (print or save digital version)
+Setup time: 5 minutes to create the checklist, either printed or saved as a digital copy.

-Maintenance time: 5 minutes weekly to complete protocol
+Maintenance time: 5 minutes each week to run through the protocol.

-Ten critical errors that break cash flow systems with exact diagnosis and fixes—from basic mistakes to advanced problems.
+Ten critical errors can break cash flow systems, and each comes with a clear diagnosis and fix, from basic mistakes to more advanced issues.

 Fundamental Mistakes (Fix These First)